 - Remember, you must wear compression garments for several weeks or months, depending on your pre-surgery condition and the amount of skin / dermal tissues removed during surgery

 - We provide two compression garments but if you want additional sets, you can purchase these separately

 Below is an example of a fresh arm lift scar.
 This will tend to fade in time.

 - Notice the dramatic change in girth and ‘wobble reduction’.

 - Clinic image (All Rights Reserved by Coco Ruby Plastic Surgery)

-Example of arm girth reduction and skin reduction surgery (Photos)
+Before and After arm reduction and skin reduction surgery (Photos)

 How long is the Recovery period after Brachioplasty (Arm Skin Surgery)?

 Recovery varies from person to person and how your surgery is performed (bilateral vs one arm only, liposuction or skin excision only).